catalyst-cloud/catalystcloud-docs/source/load-balancer/layer-7.rst

   <loadbalancer_floating_ip> shop.example.com

-Test connectivity to the 2 web endpoints.
+Test connectivity to the 2 web endpoints either through your browser or using curl from the command line.

 .. code-block:: bash